-Figure 28: The diagonal correlation matrix shows the linear dependence between six input features with Dean-Stark water content (DS-w).
+Figure 30: The diagonal correlation matrix shows the linear dependence between six input features with Dean-Stark water content (DS-w) in the training set.
 Scores represent Pearson's correlation coefficient and are color-coded (heatmap).

-Figure 29: Mutual information regression scores for five NMR parameters and bulk density (input features) relative to the Dean-Stark water content (DS-w).
+Figure 31: Mutual information regression train set scores for five NMR parameters and bulk density (input features) relative to the Dean-Stark water content (DS-w).

-The correlation matrix (Figure 28) shows the linear dependence between the input features and target output.
+The correlation matrix (Figure 30) shows the linear dependence between the input features and target output.
 According to the Pearson score, T2 cutoff range and T2 peak, and T2 logarithmic mean features exhibit the strongest positive correlation with the water content by Dean-Stark (DS-w).
 The T2 standard deviation shows a moderate degree of positive correlation, while T2 bound fluid and density features show moderate to low negative correlation with DS-w.
-Interestingly, when compared with mutual information scores from Figure 29, it can be observed that all features are ranked by score accordingly to Pearson's scores except for density which has the highest MI score (0.86 nats), indicating its strong stochastic (nonlinear) dependence with DS-w, thus justifying integration of density measurements into the model.
-Therefore, the XGB-FE model was developed using the six features presented in Table 11.
+Interestingly, when compared with mutual information scores from Figure 31, it can be observed that all features are ranked by score accordingly to Pearson's scores except for density which has the highest MI score (0.86 nats), indicating its strong stochastic (nonlinear) dependence with DS-w, thus justifying integration of density measurements into the model.
+Therefore, the XGB-FE model was trained using the six features presented in Table 10.
+The target variable is presented in Table 11 (DS-Sw).